Romain7278/P1_Optimisation_Operational_Research/README.md

 ## Features

-- **Profit Optimisation**: Computes the optimised size of the area (length & width) with the maximum profit possible based on the constraints and the bounds entered.
+- **Profit Optimization**: Computes the optimized size of the area (length & width) with the maximum profit possible based on the constraints and the bounds entered.
 - **Constraint Implementation**: Perimeter, area, and non-linear constraints are implemented
 - **Visualization**: Displays a 3D plot of the objective function and the feasible region with the optimal solution found.
 - **Command-Line Arguments**: Allows to chose the bounds of the variables